Bohol, Philippines - Things to Do in Bohol

 Top Things to Do in Bohol

-Chocolate Hills viewpoint at sunset
+Chocolate Hills viewpoint at sunrise

-Book Chocolate Hills viewpoint at sunset Tours:
+Book Chocolate Hills viewpoint at sunrise Tours:

 Loboc River lunch cruise